 The vision is built.
 The mockups are clickable.
 The brand has a name.
 The platform is sketched.
 Whether you build any of it is your call.
 A few paths to think about.

-Path A · Build it yourself
+Path A · Build it yourself with the drop-in package

 Use the drop-in package.